zenhack/mule/doc/crash-course.md

 * `\\` generates a single backslash

-Additionally, the following escape sequences exist (though you can also just use the literal character for each of these:
+Additionally, the following escape sequences exist (though you can also just use the literal character for each of these):

 * `\'` for single quote.
 * `\n` for newline.